rust-marker/marker/docs/internal/driver-info.md

 Notice that here the lint-crates live longer than the AST they're analyzing.

-### `'static AstContext` hackery
+### `'static MarkerContext` hackery

 AST nodes can provide a lot of information about themselves and their context.
-Most of this information is not stored in the node itself, but dynamically loaded using an `AstContext` instance.
+Most of this information is not stored in the node itself, but dynamically loaded using an `MarkerContext` instance.
-In the initial prototype, the `AstContext` was stored in each node.
+In the initial prototype, the `MarkerContext` was stored in each node.
 However, this added an unnecessary reference to every node, increasing their size and making the driver code more convoluted.
 For these reasons, the implementation was changed to use a global instance that is used by all nodes.